Coastal glazing

 Authentic architectural bronze frames, thanks to their copper components, possess inherent resistance to corrosion and remarkable strength due to the presence of zinc in the alloy.

-As exposure to saltwater naturally weathers bronze frames, this metal is the perfect choice for anyone looking for a unique, ever evolving colouration.
-However, as this type of weathering is irregular by nature and varying in both intensity and hues, opting for a bronze effect finish might be prove a suitable solution if the end goal is a wholly uniform design.
+As exposure to saltwater naturally weathers bronze frames, this metal is the perfect choice for anyone looking for a unique, ever evolving coloration.
+However, as this type of weathering is irregular by nature and varying in both intensity and hues, opting for a bronze effect finish might be prove a suitable solutionif the end goal is a wholly uniform design.

 specifying architectural glazing in the Caribbean

-Through the aforementioned anodization process, aluminium frames can achieve a smooth, elegant bronze finish, free of any weathering patterns or patina textures.
+Through the aforementioned anodization process, aluminum framescan achieve a smooth, elegant bronze finish, free of any weathering patterns or patina textures.

 Bronze Effect Steel Frames

-Stainless steel is inherently stronger than aluminium, yet achieving a polished look in its raw state may be more challenging.
-However, through PPC coated steel, metallic bronze finishes can be achieved with textures that are interesting to the touch all the while preserving a uniform colouration.
+Stainless steel is inherently stronger than aluminum, yet achieving a polished look in its raw state may be more challenging.
+However, through PPC coated steel, metallic bronze finishes can be achieved with textures that are interesting to the touch all the while preserving a uniform coloration.

 Contact the IQ team today to discuss saltwater corrosion resistant glazing systems for your next project.